neutrinojs/neutrino/docs/migration-guide.md

 git diff --no-index v8.config v9.config
 ```

-**We strongly recommend that any Yarn/npm lockfiles (eg `yarn.lock` or `package-lock.json`) are
-removed and regenerated when upgrading, to prevent problems caused by leftover dependencies.**

 Please [file an issue](https://github.com/neutrinojs/neutrino/issues) if any issue arises from the
 upgrade that may not be outlined here.